adhiluphanna/deliciousrecipeh/content/post/584-step-by-step-guide-to-make-super-quick-homemade-breadmalpua.md

 - "2-3 tbsp milk"
 recipeinstructions:
 - "Cut the side of the bread.Mashed the bread,add milk spoon by spoon to make a dough."
-- "Shape it as malpua shape &amp; deepfry it with ghee."
+- "Shape it as malpua shape & deepfry it with ghee."
-- "Heat a pan add sugar,saffron&amp;water makes a 1 strand chasni,add cadamom powder."
+- "Heat a pan add sugar,saffron&water makes a 1 strand chasni,add cadamom powder."
 - "Dip the malpua with chasni 5mints."
-- "Bread malpua is ready,garnish with chopped pista&amp;pistachio serve it.very tasty."
+- "Bread malpua is ready,garnish with chopped pista&pistachio serve it.very tasty."
 categories:
 - Recipe
 tags: